-Strategy(ies) Strategy Measure Baseline FY19 Target FY19 Results 1.
-Begin implementation of the RBHI project Progress on the identified goals of the RBHI project grant.
-N/A Formation of key stakeholder groups to address RBHI goals In partnership with RCHC, the following committees and working groups were formed as part of the RBHI: Community Advisory Group Behavioral Health Care Coordination & Transition Management Workgroup Psychiatry Workforce Subcommittee Sonoma County HIE Subcommittee Social Determinants of Health Workgroup Intensive Outpatient Program Planning Workgroup 2.
-Develop program(s) to increase availability of behavioral health clinical resources Number of programs developed and/or advanced 0 1 As part of the RBHI, 15 8 primary care providers (PCPs) from community clinics, PVH, and the MHC enrolled in and began behavioral health training in the UC Psychiatric Fellowship Program.
-In partnership with St. Joseph
+Strategy(ies) Strategy Measure Baseline FY20 Target FY20 Results between Sonoma County' Behavioral Health Division, FQHCs, and St. Joseph Health for better continuity of care; and a provider at the Petaluma Health Center.
+Planning the establishment of an intensive outpatient behavioral health program in Sonoma County that will build upon and may expand the existing St. Joseph Health Program.
+0 1 RBHIP Community Partner Needs Assessment for Intensive Outpatient Program Report was completed.
+2. Develop program(s) to increase availability of behavioral health clinical resources Number of programs developed and/or advanced 0 1 As part of the RBHI, 8 primary care providers from community clinics, PVH, and the MHC completed behavioral health training in the UC Psychiatric Fellowship Program.
+In partnership with St. Joseph Health Medical Group and the other hospitals in the PSJH Northern California region, designed and secured funding